michaelmcdaniel/GuidgenConsole/README.md

 <h4>Where can I get it?</h4>
 Latest binaries in the binaries folder of the project or use powershell and chocolately!
 <code><pre>
-choco install guidgen-console -version 2.0.0.2
+PS C:\> choco install guidgen-console
 </pre></code>

+<h4>What dependencies does it have?</h4>
+The latest version is built against the .NET Framework version 4.6.1. available at: <a href="http://go.microsoft.com/fwlink/?LinkId=671729">http://go.microsoft.com/fwlink/?LinkId=671729</a>

-<h4>How or where do I install it?</h4>
+<h4>Where do I install it?</h4>
 Install it where ever you want.
-I usually drop it into c:\windows so I can run it from anywhere.<br/><br/>
+I usually drop it into c:\windows\system32 so I can run it from anywhere.
- Guidgen requires the .NET Framework 4.6.1 available at: <a href="http://go.microsoft.com/fwlink/?LinkId=671729">http://go.microsoft.com/fwlink/?LinkId=671729</a>
+If you used chocolatey, then it should be in %ALLUSERSPROFILE%\chocolatey\bin

 <h4>How do I add it to Visual Studio Tools?</h4>
  Goto: Tools > External Tools<br/>